Practical guide for Indian buyers and sellers

 • Auto-release after 7 days if the buyer does not respond

-Not every transaction needs escrow.
+Not every transaction needs payment protection.
 Here is a practical guide:

 Freelance projects above ₹5,000